project-chip/connectedhomeip/examples/lock-app/nxp/k32w/k32w0/README.md

 To build with Secure Element, follow the same steps as above but set `chip_with_se05x=1` in the `gn gen` command.

 - K32W041AM flavor

     Exactly the same steps as above but set argument `build_for_k32w041am=1` in the gn command.

 Also, in case the OM15082 Expansion Board is not attached to the DK6 board, the build argument (`chip_with_OM15082`) inside the gn build instruction should be set to zero.
 The argument `chip_with_OM15082` is set to zero by default.

 In case that Openthread CLI is needed, `chip_with_ot_cli` build argument must be set to 1.

 In case the board doesn't have 32KHz crystal fitted, one can use the 32KHz free running oscillator as a clock source.
 In this case one must set the `use_fro_32k` argument to 1.

+K32W0x1 supports antenna diversity feature, which is a technique that maximizes the performance of an antenna system, allowing the radio signal to be switched between two antennas that have very low correlation between their received signals.
+Typically, this is achieved by spacing two antennas around 0.25 wavelenghts appart or by using 2 orthogonal polarizations.
+This is controlled by software.
+K32W0x1 provides an output (ADO) on one of DIO7, DIO9 or DIO19 and optionally its complement (ADE) on DIO6 that can be used to control an antenna switch.
+In order to use this feature, user must set `use_antenna_diversity` to 1.

 In case signing errors are encountered when running the "sign_images.sh" script (run automatically) install the recommanded packages (python version > 3, pip3,